danchoi/poddb_client/README.markdown

 When you press `l` or `ENTER`, more information about the episode will appear in a split window below the list.

-If you mark episodes for downloading, Poddb will download them as soon as you quit the Vim interface with `:qa` or some similar command.
+If you mark episodes for downloading, Poddb will place a `*` in their left margin and download them as soon as you quit the Vim interface with `:qa` or some similar command.

+Poddb uses `wget` to download episodes.
+The current version downloads all marked episodes serially.
+A future version may implement parallel downloading.

+Poddb downloads episodes into the current directory and saves them with filenames that follow the format,

+    {title of podcast}.{title of episode}.{poddb internal identifier}.{filetype suffix}

+Examples:

+    The-Loh-Life.Wisconsin-Wasp-Nest-part-2.poddb42329.mp3
+    Philosophy-Bites.Michael-Sandel-on-Justice.poddb_711_56523.mp3
+    NPR-Tiny-Desk-Concerts-Podcast.Diego-Garcia.poddb_312_48461.m4v

 If you press `D`, Poddb will quit the Vim interface immediately and begin downloading the episode that was under the cursor.
-After the download is complete, Poddb will automatically start playing the episode with `mplayer` or whatever command you specify using the `PODDB_MEDIA_PLAYER` environment variable.
+After the download is complete, Poddb will automatically start playing the episode with `mplayer`.

+If you don't want to use `mplayer` or don't have it installed.
+You can make Poddb launch a different media player by setting the `PODDB_MEDIA_PLAYER` environment variable and exporting it.
+For example, to make Poddb use `totem`:

+    export PODDB_MEDIA_PLAYER=totem
+    poddb

 When you're looking at an episode list, if you see a `D` on the left margin of an episode, that means that you've already downloaded that podcast episode into the current directory.

-Poddb uses `wget` to download episodes.

 ## Bug reports and feature requests